Fitter, faster, stronger, leaner

 Aerobic Training Variables - things we can change about the way we do our cardio

-*Interval training - periods of high-intensity work interspaced with periods of low-intensity recoveries e.g. run hard for 60 seconds, jog for 120 seconds and repeat
+*Interval training - periods of high-intensity work interspaced with periods of low-intensity recoveries, e.g. run hard for 60 seconds, jog for 120 seconds and repeat

 As with our resistance training variables, it is a good idea to focus on one or two of the above options for a few weeks before selecting other variables from the list.
 Trying to make too many changes at once is likely to be too dramatic a change and result in exhaustion and injury.
-It is also worth bearing in mind that it is recommended that increases in duration/distance per workout and per training week be limited to 10%.
+It is also worth considering that it is recommended that increases in duration/distance per workout and per training week be limited to 10%.
 In other words, if your current longest run is 3 miles, do not increase your mileage up to 4 miles overnight but increase the distance to be around 400 - 500 metres to avoid potential overuse injuries.

 "If we are going to succeed, we need to plan for success" & "Failing to plan is planning to fail"